witch-team/circeemodel/README.md

 ## Technical notes

 * **Time horizon**: 2018–2100.
 An extra 20 years (82 periods total) are added to avoid end-of-horizon spikes; discard results from 2081 to 2100.
 The current CIRCEE-LIFE code gives results from 2018 to 2060.
-Later periods are discareded.
+Later periods are discarded.
 If you wish to run CIRCEE-LIFE after 2060, data on lifestyles are available upon request.
 * **Frequency**: annual.
 * **Solution method**: perfect foresight, with or without anticipation errors (see the Dynare manual).
 * **Expectations handling**: support for expectation errors (`learnt_in`).